felixguerrero12/ReportPhish/README.md

-# PhishingReportAddin
+# Deploying the PhishingRibbon Add-in to Outlook

 Deploying the PhishingRibbon add-in to Outlook involves several steps.
 Here's a general guide on how to deploy a VSTO (Visual Studio Tools for Office) add-in like yours:

-Build the Solution:
+## 1. Build the Solution

-In Visual Studio, set the solution configuration to "Release" Build the solution (Build > Build Solution)
+- In Visual Studio, set the solution configuration to "Release"
+- Build the solution (Build > Build Solution)

-Create a deployment package:
+## 2. Create a deployment package

-Right-click on your project in Solution Explorer Select "Publish"
+- Right-click on your project in Solution Explorer
+- Select "Publish"
-Choose a publish method (e.g., File System, FTP, Web Site) Set a location for the published files
+- Choose a publish method (e.g., File System, FTP, Web Site)
+- Set a location for the published files
-Click "Publish"
+- Click "Publish"

-Distribute the files:
+## 3. Distribute the files

-The publish process will create a setup.exe file and a .vsto file These files, along with any other dependencies, need to be distributed to users
+- The publish process will create a setup.exe file and a .vsto file
+- These files, along with any other dependencies, need to be distributed to users

-Installation on user machines:
+## 4. Installation on user machines

-Users run the setup.exe file to install the add-in Outlook must be closed during installation
+- Users run the setup.exe file to install the add-in
+- Outlook must be closed during installation

-Group Policy Deployment (for organizations):
+## 5. Group Policy Deployment (for organizations)

-Create a network share with the installation files
+- Create a network share with the installation files
-Use Group Policy to deploy the add-in across the organization
+- Use Group Policy to deploy the add-in across the organization

-ClickOnce Deployment:
+## 6. ClickOnce Deployment

-This allows users to install from a web server and receive automatic updates Publish to a web server
+- This allows users to install from a web server and receive automatic updates
+- Publish to a web server
-Users navigate to the .vsto file URL to install
+- Users navigate to the .vsto file URL to install

-Manage Trust:
+## 7. Manage Trust

-Ensure the add-in is signed with a trusted certificate Configure Outlook's Trust Center settings to allow the add-in
+- Ensure the add-in is signed with a trusted certificate
+- Configure Outlook's Trust Center settings to allow the add-in

-Centralized Deployment (for Microsoft 365):
+## 8. Centralized Deployment (for Microsoft 365)

-Use the Microsoft 365 Admin Center to deploy add-ins centrally
+- Use the Microsoft 365 Admin Center to deploy add-ins centrally

-For your specific add-in:
+## For your specific add-in

-Ensure all necessary files are included in the deployment package Update the security email address from the demo address to the actual one Test the deployment in a controlled environment before wide distribution
+1. Ensure all necessary files are included in the deployment package
+2. Update the security email address from the demo address to the actual one
+3. Test the deployment in a controlled environment before wide distribution

-Remember, the exact steps might vary depending on your organization's IT policies and infrastructure.
+**Remember:** The exact steps might vary depending on your organization's IT policies and infrastructure.
 Always consult with your IT department for the best deployment strategy in your specific environment.